j-bailey/AsyncMeeting/README.md

 - To use the test configuration change the env to test.
 This will do things like use the test.json configuration file which will point to a test instance of the database instead of the dev or production one.  `export NODE_ENV=test`
-- `npm test` will run unti and if possible integration tests
+- `npm test` will run unit and if possible integration tests to include coverage for unit tests
 - `npm unit-tests:server` to run server unit tests
 - `npm unit-tests:client` to run client unit tests
 - `npm e2e` to run end-to-end tests